robheittman/cloud_assets/README.md

 of the element whose id is "content" -- say it's a div -- with the yield of the Rails view that uses this layout.

-## Fixups
+## HTML Fixups

 The remote site likely was not designed to have its HTML repurposed and rewritten on other sites.
 Sites following best practices *should* not need any manual fixups.
 However, any number of hacks might produce HTML that cloud_assets does not know how to rewrite.
-You have an opportunity to fix these by adding a monkey-patch to your initializer:
+You have an opportunity to fix these by adding some monkey-patches to your initializer:

 ```ruby
 module CloudAssets